amyipdev/ssvp/README.md

 **Full installation guide**: https://ssvp.docs.amyip.net/installing.html

+You need to initialize a database software - either mysql, postgres, or sqlite (can be done by the installer).

+### NixOS (23.11/unstable or later)

+Read the [NixOS section](https://ssvp.docs.amyip.net/installing.html#NixOS) of the documentation.

+### Other Distributions

 - Clone the repostiory:

 ```sh
 git clone --depth=1 https://github.com/amyipdev/ssvp
 ```

-- Set up a database service (sqlite3, mysql, mariadb, or postgres)

 Run the installer:
 ```sh